abajwa-hw/security-workshops/Setup-knox-22.md

 ![Image](../master/screenshots/ranger-knox-hive-allowed.png?raw=true)

 - With this we have shown how HiveServer2 can transport data over HTTPS using Knox.
 Also authorization and audit of such transactions can be done via Ranger

+- For more info on Knox you can refer to the doc: http://knox.apache.org/books/knox-0-5-0/knox-0-5-0.html